 At the start of the year, one of the Better Condo Life predictions was that the controversies surrounding short-term rentals like Airbnb and VRBO would start to get settled by the end of 2017.
 A little more than halfway through the year, there has been a substantial amount of activity in a number of different cities and states.
-To catch you up, here your first half 2017 Airbnb Condo news roundup.
+To catch you up, here your first half 2017 Short Term Condo Association Rental News.

 Greg Bensinger, Wall Street Journal, 5/1/17

 As featured in the May News Roundup, the city of San Francisco settled a major lawsuit with Airbnb and Homeaway.
 This settlement included automatic registration of properties via the services, as opposed to putting the registration onus on individual owners.
 This compromise cleared a major hurdle in the legality of these short-term rental services in San Francisco.

 The Post and Courier, 7/25/17

 The upcoming solar eclipse has created a short-term rental boom in the city of Charleston, South Carolina.
 The city allows a limited area to offer up their homes on the short-term rental market.
 However, the fines for violators outside this area are relatively low, and enforcement is lax.
 The city recently filed a lawsuit against one of the many illegal listings in advance of the eclipse-driven boom, likely to try to discourage other illegal postings.

 Also featured in the May 2017 Condo News Roundup, while San Francisco was settling, NYC has been suing.
 The city levied a $1.2M lawsuit against a property owner who had repeatedly defied the city and listed their property.